 We were going to visit Yaki Point to catch what we hope would be a spectacular sunset but unfortunately, the point was closed.

-Our bus driver recommended us visiting another point further east so we debated for a minute and drove east.
+Our bus driver recommended we visit another point further east so we debated for a minute and drove east.
 We made our way to Desert View to catch a Grand Canyon sunset.

 Desert Point View